THE 2025 COMPETITION

 • By 2050, in the UK alone, 10 million more people than today will be over the age of 65 – this will have a significant impact on how we need to adjust in the food industry.

-• By then the worlds population will near 10bn and 68% of them will live in cities (up from 55% today).
+• By then, the world’s population will reach 10bn and 68% of them will live in cities (up from 55% today).

-• The Arctic will completely melt for the first time in 11 years – thereafter global shipping will look for commercially better ways to avoid the Suez canal.
+• The Arctic will completely melt for the first time in 10 years – thereafter, global shipping will look for commercially better ways to avoid the Suez Canal.

 • Farming techniques will change and a greater focus on sustainability will gain pace as we near the net zero goal by 2050.